CDSoft/luax/doc/fs.md

 ```

 return a path name made of several path components (separated by
 `fs.sep`).
-If a coomponent is absolute, the previous components are
+If a component is absolute, the previous components are
 removed.

 ``` lua